hany606/hany606.github.io/selfplay_predprey.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/NK2yCgMo1qk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-In this video, we show the visualization of evaluation the agents.
-We have trained the agents in an alternative manner as it is described in (Bansal et al. 2017) for 50 rounds(iteration/epoch), then we visually evaluate/test the predator agent of ith round against the prey agent of ith round for all the rounds.
+In this video, we show the visualization of the agent's evolution.
+We have trained the agents in an alternative manner as it is described in (Bansal et al. 2017) for 50 rounds(iteration/epoch), then we visually evaluate/test the predator agent of the ith round against the prey agent of ith round for all the rounds.

-### Note:

-Note: the codes will be released later after obtaining the desired results